 Smyslov brushed aside his disappointment and set about climbing the mountain again.
-He won the 1956 Candidate's Tournament in Amsterdam to earn a second shot at Botvinnik.
+He won the 1956 Candidates Tournament

 He was 3 years older now and the extra experience would all be needed.
 He also had a strong team to help him on analysis.
 Azerbaijani IM Vladimir Makogonov and Russian GM Vladimir Simagin were on board.

 It seemed that Vasily Smyslov was destined for a lengthy stay at the helm.
-The manner in which he had cruised to victory by 3 clear points suggested that the winner of the previous two Candidate's Tournaments had nothing to fear.
+The manner in which he had cruised to victory by 3 clear points suggested that the winner of the previous two Candidates Tournaments had nothing to fear.

 Botvinnik was energized by his defeat.
 Instead of folding and drifting away, he went into serious training.
 He got himself into good physical shape and worked tirelessly on his game.
 He activated his right to a rematch the following year.

 winning back his title in fine style.
 Smyslov cited poor health in the match as a contributory factor.
 He conceded however that Botvinnik had played to a high standard and was the worthy winner.

 Vasily Smyslov would never regain the World Championship.
 He played at a very high level of competitive chess for decades afterwards however.
-He would appear in several Candidate's Tournaments, even making it to the final
+He would appear in several Candidates Tournaments, even making it to the final

 These victories are just a few honors among many.
-Smyslov also had countless high place finishes throughout the 60s, 70s and 80s.
+Smyslov also had countless high place finishes in the 80s and 90s.
 His rating remained above 2500 well into his golden years.
 He even shared 1st place in Buenos Aires

 Vasily Smyslov once said: "I will make 40 good moves and if you are able to do the same, the game will end in a draw."

-"He instilled in me a love for so-called 'simple' positions, with the participation of only a few pieces, I was able to gain a deep feeling for what each piece is capable of, to sense their peculiarities, their strength and impotence in various different situations on the board, the limits of their capabilities, what they 'like' and what they 'don't like' and how they behave.
+.
+He explains what he means by this when speaking on the work he did in those early days with his father:"He instilled in me a love for so-called 'simple' positions, with the participation of only a few pieces, I was able to gain a deep feeling for what each piece is capable of, to sense their peculiarities, their strength and impotence in various different situations on the board, the limits of their capabilities, what they 'like' and what they 'don't like' and how they behave.